MoonBoi9001/Avalanche-node-quickstart-quide/Guide for Windows PC.md

     - https://github.com/ava-labs/avalanchego/releases

     On the release page linked above, click the drop down arrow next to `Watch` at the top right hand side of the page then select `Custom`, then select `Releases` and click `Apply`.
-This will send you notifications whenever there is a new release.
+This should send you notifications whenever there is a new release.
 You can also get Android/iOS push notifications for releases if you download the Github app onto your device.

 4. You should also use the official Avalanche Node notification service to monitor your node: